 Winner: Epcot

 Epcot is the undisputed king of Disney World dining.
 This is one of Epcot’s greatest strengths.
-Magic Kingdom does have a few noteworthy restaurants, but it can’t really compete with Epcot in this area.
-From outstanding quick-service to exquisite table-service fine-dining, Epcot has it all.
+Magic Kingdom does have a few noteworthy restaurants, but nothing at Magic Kingdom can really compete with Epcot in this area.
+From outstanding quick-service to exquisite fine-dining, Epcot has it all.

 Check out our Insider’s Guide to Epcot Dining to get a full ranking of every restaurant, snack, dessert, and drink at Epcot.